 Examine your cat's mouth.
 A cat's gum color should be pink.
 A healthy cat's gums vary significantly when compared to another individual cat, so it's useful to know what the cat's gums look like when she is healthy.
 Also note if she is having problems open or closing her mouth.
 Excessive drooling or licking may also be an indication of an illness.
 Swelling of the mouth or gums is also a sign of a potential problem.

-IS THE CAT LETHARGIC?
+Check if the cat's activity level has changed.
 A lethargic cat is usually a sick cat.
 This can result from illness, infection, disease, dehydration, internal bleeding, anemia, and poor appetite, among many other causes.
 Lethargy in a cat is a common symptom of illness.